DannySoundarajD/cloud-sim/CloudSim_User_Flows.md

 ## 7. Instance Metrics Retrieval Flow

 ### Goal
-Enable users to view live CPU, RAM, and network metrics for simulated instances in the CloudSim dashboard.
+Enable Users and DevOps engineers to view live CPU, RAM, and network metrics for simulated instances in the CloudSim dashboard.

-### User Actions
+### User Actions (User/DevOps)
-1. User opens the **Monitoring tab** on the dashboard.
+1. User/DevOps opens the **Monitoring tab** on the dashboard.
 2. Frontend sends GET request to `/api/metrics/{instance_id}`.
 3. Backend retrieves latest simulated performance data from DB or cache.
 4. Backend responds with JSON data containing metrics for CPU, memory, and network I/O.